 We’ve got tons of great game picks for you to check out, including lists of the best football games, cricket games, and golf games for all of you sports nuts.
 If you’re after alternatives to your favorite games, we’ve also got lists of the best games like Genshin Impact, games like Minecraft, and games like Stardew Valley.

-Let’s grab our magnifying glasses and inspect the best detective games on Switch and mobile.
+Let’s grab our magnifying glasses and inspect the best portable detective games.

 If you’ve ever owned a Nintendo DS, you’ve probably heard of Professor Layton.
 This cartoony puzzler mystery series is set in a steampunk-inspired version of 1960s England and follows the titular Professor Layton and his apprentice Luke as they uncover strange mysteries together.

 The most recent release, Layton’s Mystery Journey, follows Professor Layton’s adoptive daughter Katrielle as she carries on his legacy in his absence.
 This game was released on mobile, 3DS, and the Switch, and you can grab HD remasters of the original Nintendo DS trilogy on Google Play and the App Store.
 There are plenty of puzzles to solve while you wait for the Professor Layton and The New World of Steam release date for the Switch.

 Danganronpa: Trigger Happy Havoc – Switch and mobile

 Danganronpa is known for its colorful and unique style and its dark and twisted story.
 Sixteen gifted high school students, each considered the ‘Ultimate’ in their field, are kidnapped by a bear robot named Monokuma and forced to compete in a killing game.

 The gameplay is split into two parts – a visual novel-style investigation phase and a class trial phase.
 As your classmates are picked off one by one, you’re tasked with finding the culprit and finding them guilty.